 - Misuse and/or misconduct of tenants and/or their guests; etc.

 If you have more questions regarding your asset protection exposure and would like a consultation.
 Please consider calling our office for a consult and speaking with one of our attorneys.
 We can help determine if and when an LLC is right for you or review your Lease Agreement to say the least.
-You can reach our scheduling assistant Misty Pasco at [email protected], or 888-801-0010.
+Call 888-801-0010 if you need help.